peterprescott/a1-dissertation/md/draft.md

 after
 @GGalster2019](../fig/GGalster2019_NeighborhoodCausationModel.png){#fig:model}

-Galster grounds his model on the authority of @GSuttles1972, whose "groundbreaking observation that people are cognitive of four distinct spatial levels of neighbourhood" (p.39).
-At Suttles' time of writing, the 'natural area' concept of Park, Burgess, and the interwar Chicago School, had fallen thoroughly out of fashion. @MAlihan1938 had concluded that although "the ecological school [was] one of the most definite and influential schools in American sociology" (p.xi), "the concept 'natural area', so fundamental to human ecology, has not as yet been consistently defined and logically classified... [and] no amount of empirical investigation can rectify the inconsistencies inherent in the theoretical statements pertaining to it" (p.240).
+Galster credits his multilevel model to the inspiration of
+@GSuttles1972, whose "groundbreaking observation that people are cognitive of four distinct spatial levels of neighbourhood" (p.39).
+At Suttles' time of writing, the 'natural area' concept of Park, Burgess, and the interwar Chicago School, had fallen thoroughly out of fashion.
+@MAlihan1938 had concluded that although "the ecological school [was] one of the most definite and influential schools in American sociology" (p.xi), "the concept 'natural area', so fundamental to human ecology, has not as yet been consistently defined and logically classified...
+[and] no amount of empirical investigation can rectify the inconsistencies inherent in the theoretical statements pertaining to it" (p.240).
 Refusing to accept Alihan's damning verdict, @GSuttles1972 [p.21] attempted "to resurrect the concept... and show that it may still be usefully applied to urban areas", noting the need to consider both the "physical structure of the city", and "the cognitive map which residents have".

-Drawing on the suggestion that we can draw analogies between human social behaviour and the ideas of animal *territoriality* developed by zoologists such as @MLipitz1969 and @DMorris1967a, @GSuttles1972 suggests that neighbourhood community "is best conceived of as a pyramid of progressively more inclusive groupings" (p.45), and identifies four relevant levels of analysis: the 'face-block', the 'defended neighbourhood', the 'community of limited liability', and the 'expanded community of limited liability'.
+Drawing on the suggestion that there are analogies between human social behaviour and the ideas of animal *territoriality* developed by zoologists such as @MLipitz1969 and @DMorris1967a, @GSuttles1972 suggests that neighbourhood community "is best conceived of as a pyramid of progressively more inclusive groupings" (p.45), and identifies four relevant levels of analysis: the 'face-block', the 'defended neighbourhood', the 'community of limited liability', and the 'expanded community of limited liability'.
 At the smallest level, the *face-block* "is the smallest discrete areal unit other than the household which [residents] can point to" (p.56).
 Suttles takes for granted that his readers will understand what a 'face-block' is, but confuses matters somewhat by introducing the concept together with the loose local network of acquaintances selected "because they are known from shared conditions of residence" (p.55).
 In an otherwise excellent review of the literature, @RChaskin1997 incorrectly identifies Suttles' definitions of 'local network' and 'face-block', and suggests that a face-block has no precise residential identification.
 But in fact Suttles notes that unlike the loose network which is "unlikely to have any sharp boundaries" (p.55), the face-block is notable specifically for having an areal basis so clear that parents are able to use it for instructing their children (p.56).
 For an explicitly articulated definition, we must turn to @RGrannis2009 (p.31), who explains (consistently with Suttles' usage) that "the face block includes all of the dwellings that front on the same street and are situated between the first cross streets, of any type, encountered in both directions away from the respondent's house".

 The face-block is of particular interest, because it offers a unit of analysis that is primary from both perspectives necessary to a